chriswrightdesign/websites-for-non-jerks/README.md

 - If you use pagination, do you allow users to view all?
 [Users' pagination preferences and 'View all'](http://www.nngroup.com/articles/item-list-view-all/)
 - How have you determined what browsers and devices you've optimized for and what browsers and devices you simply support?
 [Support Vs. Optimization](http://bradfrostweb.com/blog/mobile/support-vs-optimization/)
 - If you're making a product, how are users learning to use the product?
 [User onboarding - lessons from popular web apps](http://www.useronboard.com/)
-- Don't give your users shit work [Don't give your users shit work](http://zachholman.com/posts/shit-work/)
+- Give your users smart work [Don't give your users shit work](http://zachholman.com/posts/shit-work/)

 ##6.
 Easy Forms &amp; Form controls